DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 ## Migrating from EmulationStation

-**IMPORTANT!!!
-IMPORTANT!!!
-IMPORTANT!!!**
+Although ES-DE is partially compatible with EmulationStation as both frontends originally shared the same source code it's actually quite different now as ES-DE has evolved substantially.
+So don't expect data, system names, directory structures and similar to be identical or transferable between ES-DE and legacy EmulationStation.

+ES-DE also has its own theme engine so only themes made specifically for ES-DE will work.
+The way that downloaded media is handled is very different too as ES-DE does not use tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.

-ES-DE is partially compatible with EmulationStation as both frontends originally shared the same source code.
-That is, ES-DE should generally be able to read data from EmulationStation.
-But the opposite is not true and it's a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that EmulationStation will see as data loss.
-For instance ES-DE does not use tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
-So it will not save any such tags back to the gamelist files during updates, effectively disabling the game media if the files are opened in EmulationStation.
+It's not a goal for ES-DE to be compatible with EmulationStation and although you may be able to transfer some data from a legacy installation to ES-DE, the opposite is often not true and it's for example a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that EmulationStation will see as data loss.

-Another potential issue when migrating gamelist.xml files from EmulationStation is that the path tag requires a leading ./ in ES-DE while that may not be present in files coming from EmulationStation.
+One potential issue when migrating gamelist.xml files from EmulationStation is that the path tag requires a leading ./ in ES-DE while that may not be present in files coming from EmulationStation.
 If you don't see any metadata for your games inside ES-DE, then simply add the ./ characters to each path tag and it should hopefully work.

 Example of an unreadable path tag:
 ```